-I am moving to a team to work on massive high scale stuff.
+I am moving to a team in Microsoft 365 which has very interesting challenges and they work at a massive scale.
 Hope to have a good learning curve in the new team.

 A few days back, when I was looking at my LinkedIn profile, I got a recommendation to learn “Blockchain Basics”.
 Given that the course was for an hour I could finish it.
 Though it was a good introduction, the course made me curious (of course left me confused leaving so many questions :P).
 Today I happened to watch a video by Mark Russinovich (CTO of Microsoft Azure) which gave a very good technical information of Blockchain, bitcoin, ethereum, COCO framework etc.

 This blog is to share pointers to the getting started with blockchain.

 - Introduction to Blockchain by Mark Russinovich – This is definitely a must watch video.